oldpride/plant/plants.md

     Spread
     Chrysanthemum indicum is widespread, ranging from Russia to Asia, Korea, China, and Europe.
 Mugwort spreads by rhizomes and is common in landscape plantings and turf.
     Toxicity
-    Chrysanthemum indicum is poisonous to cats, dogs, rodents, and grazing animals.
-While it's not clear if mugwort is poisonous, it's best to avoid ingesting any part of the plant
+    Chrysanthemum indicum is poisonous to cats, dogs, rodents, and grazing animals. it taste great while stir fried with  eggs.

 马齿苋 - Portulaca oleracea, Common Purslane, little hogweed, pursley
     picked from Harrison packing lot and street curb; my driveway curb.

 车前草 - Plantago major, the broadleaf plantain, white man's footprint, waybread, or greater plantain
+    very bitter. cook with chili papers

 蒲公英 - Taraxacum, dandelions

 水芹菜 - Oenanthe javanica, commonly Java waterdropwort, water celery, water dropwort, Chinese celery, Indian pennywort, minari and Japanese parsley,

 蓝堇菜 - Common blue violet (not 紫罗兰)
+    young leaves in spring and fall are edible. flowers in spring are edible.
+    !!!fruits, seeds, roots are toxic!!!

 2024/08/03 Blackberry (Brambles)
     picked by Madonna turf field